 White and Gordon had 296 combined yards at halftime; if Gary Andersen wanted to run up the score, he could have broken the NCAA record for combined yardage of two teammates (504).
 In spite of the Arizona State screwjob, Wisconsin is in fine position for an at-large BCS bid if it wins out.
-Wisconsin plays for Paul Bunyan’s Axe at #25 Minnesota next week.
+Wisconsin plays for Paul Bunyan’s Axe at No. 25 Minnesota next week.

 Penn State (6-4, 3-3) 45, Purdue (1-9, 0-6) 21